Summer Bridge Student Conversion Process

 All earnings are subject to Federal and State withholding.

 |Classification||Class Code||Subject to Federal and State Withholding?||Subject to Social Security (6.2%) and Medicare (FICA) (1.45%) Withholding?2||Subject to mandatory enrollment in PST (retirement plan) 7.5% rate?1|

 |Student Assistant - Nonresident||1868||Yes, but tax treaties need to be considered.||Depends.
 F, J, M, and Q visa holders are exempt from FICA during their “exempt” years.||No|

 1 Enrollment in the Part-Time, Seasonal, and Temporary (PST) employee retirement program is required.
 Retirement contributions during employment are available for refund upon separation.
 Please allow 90 days after separation for the refund.
 Information and instructions for requesting a refund can be found on the Benefits Services website under: Part Time Retirement Program & PST Fact Sheet.
 The PST Refund Request Form can be found on the Payroll Services website.

 2 Earnings as a student assistant in class code 1870 are exempt from Social Security and Medicare (FICA) coverage pursuant to IRS Code Section 3121(b) (10).
 To remain in compliance with IRS regulations, student employees attending Summer Session are limited to 20 hours per week.

-Timekeepers and Managers may access the Department Pay Period Report through the MyFresnoState portal homepage by going to the Reports Portfolio --> Human Resources.
+Timekeepers and Managers may access the Department Pay Period Report by navigating to MyFresnoState > Reports Portfolio > Human Resources > Department Pay Period Report.
 From there, please enter/choose your department and the Pay Period you would like to run the report for.